Pre-travel checklist and advice

 Receiving your eTicket.
 This has been sent to your email inbox, ready for you to board.

 Present your eTicket at the port or onboard.
-Wherever possible, bring your eTicket on your device.
+Wherever possible, download and bring your eTicket on your device.
 When you present it at the port or onboard, the QR code will be scanned by our port staff or crew.
 This is the quickest and easiest way for our teams to get you on board, especially during busy periods.

 Printing your eTicket.
 If you prefer, you can print out your tickets at home.
 However, to save paper and some time, present your eTicket on your device, wherever you can.